Kourtney Kardashian Shares Selfie In Skintight Pants And Bra After Claiming To Weigh Only 98 Pounds

 “Superhero pants,” Kardashian captioned the image.

-The skintight pants were seamlessly matched with the same color of pointed high heels and socks.
+The skintight pants were seamlessly matched with similarly colored pointed high heels and socks.
 The star wore minimal makeup and had her hair flipped to one side.

 Kourtney Kardashian’s sexy photo comes almost a week after she claimed on a deleted scene from KUWK that she weighs less than 100 pounds.
-EOnline recapped the episode in which the 38-year-old was having a conversation with her sister, Khloe Kardashian, and friend, Simon Gebrelul.
+E!
+Online recapped the episode in which the 38-year-old was having a conversation with her sister, Khloe Kardashian, and friend, Simon Gebrelul.
 The topic emerged when Kourtney was preparing her salad and mentioned going outside to run in the scorching weather.
 When she remarked that she needed to go inside because she’s “scared to melt,” Khloe spilled to Simon that her sister is “97 pounds.”

 Kourtney quickly corrects her sister by saying she gained a pound, so she’s really 98 pounds.
 To put that number in perspective, the reality star said she weighs just 36 pounds more than her 8-year-old son, Mason, who weighs 62 pounds.